Gene expression: Translation

-Regulation of gene expression
+Regulation

 Regulation of gene expression is the control of the amount and timing of appearance of the functional product of a gene.
 Control of expression is vital to allow a cell to produce the gene products it needs when it needs them; in turn, this gives cells the flexibility to adapt to a variable environment, external signals, damage to the cell, and other stimuli.
 More generally, gene regulation gives the cell control over all structure and function, and is the basis for cellular differentiation, morphogenesis and the versatility and adaptability of any organism.

 Numerous terms are used to describe types of genes depending on how they are regulated; these include: